brycehazen/PythonETLThings/ParishSync/ReadMe.md

 ## removePhones script
 **Description**:
 1. This script checks for `updated_RE_DataWithExceptions.csv` and, if found, extracts specific phone-related errors to append them to `PhoneConsID.csv`.
 2. It then reads `RE_Data.csv` and removes phone entries that match those in `PhoneConsID.csv`.
+A match is found if the phone/email + ConsID are matched in `PhoneConsID.csv`
-3. The updated data is saved to `updated_RE_Data.csv`.
+4. The updated data is saved to `updated_RE_Data.csv`.
-4. This script should be ran one more time after running `CombineExceptions.py` since this produces `updated_RE_DataWithExceptions.csv`
+5. This script should be ran one more time after running `CombineExceptions.py` since this produces `updated_RE_DataWithExceptions.csv` and updates `PhoneConsID.csv` with phone/emails not found the first time.

 **Usage**:
 ```bash